dotlang/language/README.md

 - `match` is an expression.
 - First case which is matching will be executed and others will be skipped.
 - Case match can be based on value or type (used for sum types).
-- Each match case is a implified lambda (removed `func` and parans for brevity).
+- Each match case is a simplified lambda (removed `func` and parans for brevity).
 The first lambda that can accept the value inside match will be executed.
+- Mechanism of match is the same as a function call is dispatched to an implementation.
+Each candidate will be examind against match input for type and values.
+The first one that can be matched will be invoked.
 ```
   result = match ( my_tree )
   {
+    x:int, y:int=12 -> ...;this will match if input has two ints or one int (second one will default to 12)
     5 -> 11,
     "A" -> 19,
     local_var -> 22, ;check equality with a local variable's value